 Not merely lyrical and strange, but also deadpan funny.
 I can’t shake the feeling that I know this woman, personally – like we hung out at a party or something.
 But I don’t, and we didn’t.
 She’s just that good.

 She is, indeed, just-that-good.
-But unlike Ms. July, I do, and I have.
+But unlike Ms. July, I do, and we did.
 Kuzhali and I first met in early 2005, at what I then-called a “Pondy poetry slam”, convened by the also-gifted writer, Pavithra Krishnan.
 Just two weeks ago, I had the chance spend a little time with Kuzhali at her sister’s wedding in Chidambaram.
 In between, she has written stories for Book Box, the wonderful literacy project of another mutual friend, Brij Kothari.
 She is one of those people who, after meeting, you tell yourself to keep a close eye on – even if from a distance – because the promise of greatness glows from them.